 Pediatric Comprehensive Sleep Medicine Program | Sleep Disorder Treatment for Kids

 The Comprehensive Sleep Medicine Program at Phoenix Children’s Hospital is dedicated to treating a variety of problems that compromise healthy sleeping habits and keep children and their parents from having a comfortable night’s rest.
-Our comprehensive multispecialty sleep clinic is one of only a few such comprehensive pediatric sleep clinics in the country and is the only pediatric American Academy of Sleep Medicine (AASM) accredited facility in the Southwest.
+Our comprehensive multispecialty sleep clinic is one of the only exclusively pediatric American Academy of Sleep Medicine (AASM) accredited facilities in the Southwest.

 Our providers address several disorders, including sleep apnea, periodic limb movement disorder, hypersomnia, insomnia, narcolepsy, nightmares, REM behavior disorder, sleep paralysis, sleep terrors, somniloquy, somnambulism and delayed sleep phase syndrome.
 Our AASM-accredited sleep laboratory is a five-bed neurodiagnostic facility that uses state-of-the-art technology and operates seven days a week.

 About Sleep Disorders in Children

 Sleep disorders are classified as a grouping of neurological and/or pulmonology conditions that most often cause emotional distress, physical and mental fatigue as well as disruptions in sleep patterns within children.
 With comprehensive and continuous care, most of these symptoms can be alleviated and further complications can be prevented.